 Mis-sold travel insurance

-Types of complaints we see
+Types of complaint we see

-Customers complain to us that the business who sold them travel insurance didn’t explain all the features and exclusions of their policy to them.
+Customers sometimes complain to us that the business who sold them travel insurance didn’t explain all the features and exclusions of their policy to them.
 In some cases this means they may:

 - not have bought the policy if they’d known about a particular feature